canelmas/let/README.md

 }
 ```

-Let will check these annotated methods and execute them unless permissions required are granted;
+Let will check these annotated methods and execute them unless the permissions required are granted;
-otherwise Let will request these permissions at runtime, examine the result and execute the method
+otherwise Let will put on hold the method execution and request these permissions at runtime.
+After examining
-only if the permissions are granted by user.
+the permission request result and Let will execute the method only if the permissions are granted by user.

 Let will also inform about the rationales before making any permission request
-and tell about denied permissions whether they're simply denied or with 'Never Ask Again' checked.
+and tell about denied permissions, whether they're simply denied or with 'Never Ask Again' checked.

 Just make sure to override the `onRequestPermissionsResult` in your Activity or Fragment, where your
 `@AskPermission` annotated methods are located: